Developer1510/OpenDataRegistry/README.md

 ## Redirects
 By using the redirects map in `src/config.yaml` you can set up simple HTML redirects from `source` to `target`.
 This does not copy any content, simply creates a new HTML page.
 This function runs after other HTML content is generated so it can be used to create new or overwrite existing HTML pages.

+## Attribution
+This application is based on [Open Data Registry](https://github.com/awslabs/open-data-registry) by AWS Open Data team.